Marijuana Rehab Center

 In rare cases, marijuana can cause or trigger serious and dangerous psychotic symptoms, such as hallucinations, delusions, and severe paranoia.
 This is more common in first-time users and those who have an underlying psychiatric condition, especially those with psychosis.
 It is also more common with higher doses of the drug.
 Psychosis should be taken seriously and may require emergency medical care.

 As with any type of addiction or substance use disorder, there is no way to determine a definite cause other than repeated, long-term use.
 The more often someone uses marijuana, the larger amounts they use, and the longer the period of time of regular use, the more likely they are to develop a use disorder.
-However, most people who use marijuana do not become addicted or dependent or have even a mild use disorder.
 Risk factors that make it more likely a person will develop an addiction include:

 - A family history of addictive disorders